Newfoundland and Labrador: Tertiary sector

 Service industries accounted for the largest share of GDP, especially financial services, health care and public administration.
 Other significant industries are mining, oil production and manufacturing.
 The total labour force in 2018 was 261,400 people.
 Per capita GDP in 2017 was $62,573, higher than the national average and third only to Alberta and Saskatchewan out of Canadian provinces.

 Tourism is also a significant contributor to the province's economy.
-In 2006 nearly 500,000 non-resident tourists visited Newfoundland and Labrador, spending an estimated $366 million.
+In 2006, nearly 500,000 non-resident tourists visited Newfoundland and Labrador, spending an estimated $366 million.
 In 2017, non-resident tourists spent an estimated $575 million.
 Tourism is most popular throughout the months of June–September, the warmest months of the year with the longest hours of daylight.

 Government and politics

 Newfoundland and Labrador is governed by a parliamentary government within the construct of constitutional monarchy; the monarchy in Newfoundland and Labrador is the foundation of the executive, legislative, and judicial branches.
 The sovereign is King Charles III, who also serves as head of state of 14 other Commonwealth countries, each of Canada's nine other provinces and the Canadian federal realm; he resides in the United Kingdom.
-The King's representative in Newfoundland and Labrador is the Lieutenant Governor of Newfoundland and Labrador, presently Judy Foote.
+The King's representative in Newfoundland and Labrador is the Lieutenant Governor of Newfoundland and Labrador, presently Joan Marie Aylward.

 The direct participation of the royal and viceroyal figures in governance is limited; in practice, their use of the executive powers is directed by the Executive Council, a committee of ministers of the Crown responsible to the unicameral, elected House of Assembly.
 The Council is chosen and headed by the Premier of Newfoundland and Labrador, the head of government.
 After each general election, the lieutenant governor will usually appoint as premier the leader of the political party that has a majority or plurality in the House of Assembly.
 The leader of the party with the second-most seats usually becomes the Leader of His Majesty's Loyal Opposition and is part of an adversarial parliamentary system intended to keep the government in check.

 Each of the 40 Members of the House of Assembly (MHA) is elected by simple plurality in an electoral district.
 General elections must be called by the lieutenant governor on the second Tuesday in October four years after the previous election, or may be called earlier, on the advice of the premier, should the government lose a confidence vote in the legislature.
 Traditionally, politics in the province have been dominated by both the Liberal Party and the Progressive Conservative Party.
 However, in the 2011 provincial election the New Democratic Party, which had only ever attained minor success, had a major breakthrough and placed second in the popular vote behind the Progressive Conservatives.